Are you concerned after hearing strange noises from your coffee maker after brewing a fresh cup?

 Your Keurig brews coffee by following a step-by-step process.
 It’s possible that your Keurig only starts making noise when drawing water from the reservoir.

-It may be time to descale your coffee maker.
+It may be time to descale your Keurig.
 Your Keurig will have difficulty drawing in water if the pipes are clogged.
 A clog could also be why your Keurig is making noise but not brewing.

 You can easily descale your coffee maker by following the steps below.